henany1/WebApp-MBTA/instructions.md

 **What you need to do**: Create a function that takes a latitude and longitude and returns two values: the name of the closest MBTA stop, whether it is wheelchair accessible.

-**Note**: Unfortunagely there are no MBTA stops close enough to Babson College - you have to get out into the city!
+**Note**: Unfortunagely there are no MBTA stops close enough (approximately a half mile) to Babson College - you have to get out into the city!

 ### 5. To Wrap-up